Injective Labeled Oriented Trees are Aspherical: Introduction

 Howie \cite{How85} observed that a labeled oriented tree $\cal G$ can be transformed into a reduced labeled oriented tree ${\cal G}_{red}$ so that $K(\cG)$ and $K(\cG_{red})$ have the same homotopy type.
 Here are some details on this transformation.
 If $\cG$ is not compressed then it contains an edge of the form $e=[a,a,b]$ or $e=[b,a,a]$.
 We remove the interior of $e$ and identify the vertices $a$ and $b$ to become one vertex $a$.
 Edges labeled with $b$ we relabel with $a$.
 This transforms $\cG$ to a labeled oriented tree $\cG'$ with fewer vertices.
-On the presentation level $P(\cG)$ is changed into $P(\cG')$ by $Q^{**}$-transformations.
 On the 2-complex level the change amounts to a 3-deformation $h\colon K(\cG) \to K(\cG')$.
 If $\cG$ is not boundary reduced, then it contains an edge $e=[a,c,b]$ or $e=[b,c,a]$, where $a$ is a boundary vertex and $a$ does not appear as an edge label in $\cG$.
 We remove the interior of $e$ and the vertex $a$ from $\cG$ to obtain a labeled oriented tree $\cG'$ with fewer vertices.
-As before, on the presentation level this amounts to a $Q^{**}$-transformation and hence to a 3-deformation $h\colon K(\cG) \to K(\cG')$ on the 2-complex level.
+As before, this amounts to a 3-deformation $h\colon K(\cG) \to K(\cG')$ on the 2-complex level.
 If $\cG$ is interior reducible at a vertex $b$ then there exist edges $e_1=[a,d,b]$ and $e_2=[c,d,b]$, or $e_1=[b,d,a]$ and $e_2=[b,d,c]$.
 Fold the two edges $e_1$ and $e_2$ into one edge and label it by $d$, matching orientations and identifying the vertices $a$ and $c$ into one vertex $a$.
 Change all edge labels $c$ into edge labels $a$.
-Again, on the presentation level this amounts to a $Q^{**}$-transformation and hence to a 3-deformation on the 2-complex level.
+Again, this amounts to a 3-deformation on the 2-complex level.

 If $\cH$ is a sub-LOT of $\cG$ then the reductions just described transform $\cH$ into a sub-LOT $\cH_0$ of $\cG_{red}$ and the homotopy equivalence $h\colon K(\cG) \to K(\cG_{red})$ restricts to a homotopy equivalence $h\colon K(\cH) \to K(\cH_0)$.